SaranNithish2972/Credit_Card_Approval_Prediction/README.md

 ABSTRACT:

-Credit score cards are a common risk control method in the financial industry.
-It uses personal information and data submitted by credit card applicants to predict the probability of future defaults and credit card borrowings.
-The bank is able to decide whether to issue a credit card to the applicant.
-The task is to build a machine learning model to predict if an applicant is 'good' (0) or 'bad' (1) client.
+Credit scorecards are a common risk control method in the financial industry.
+They use personal information and data submitted by credit card applicants to predict the probability of future defaults and credit card borrowings.
+This allows banks to decide whether to issue a credit card to the applicant.
+This project involves building a machine learning model to predict if an applicant is a 'good' (0) or 'bad' (1) client.
+The model is trained using various machine learning algorithms such as Logistic Regression, Decision Tree, and Random Forest Classifier among them, the Random Forest classifier demonstrated the highest accuracy.

 DATASET DESCRIPTION:

-The dataset is taken from kaggle.
+The dataset is taken from Kaggle.
 The number of rows within the dataset is 438557 and the number of columns is 18.
 The data is in the form of Feature_name - Explanation

 ID - Client number